sigoden/apitest/docs/partial.md

 Apitest will take strict checking on array/object.

-@partial tell aptest only checks partial of array/object.
+@partial tells aptest only checks partial of array/object.

 ```js
 {